90N45-d3v/90N45-d3v/README.md

 ### Things I'm currently interested in:
 - Scripting with Bash
-- Python
+- Python 🐍
 - WiFi
+- WiFi Pineapple 🍍
-- Microcontrollers like ESP8266
+- Microcontrollers like ESP8266 👾